aaronbloomfield/ics/hws/hw-buffer.md

 You are going to submit a number of files:

-- Makefile: this calls four compilation lines (three from task 2, and one from task 3; the line for task 3 will also apply to task 4).
+- Makefile: this calls four compilation lines (three from task 2, and one from task 3; the line for task 3 will also apply to tasks 4 and 5).
     - Make sure that things are compiled to the right names! shellcode.s should compile to shellcode.o, all of task 2 should compile into the `shellcode_test` executable, and the code from tasks 3 and 4 should compile into the `attack_shellcode` executable.
+	- You can also include the compilation line for grade.c or not -- we will provide it during testing regardless.
 - shellcode.s and shellcode_test.c from task 2
 - attack_shellcode.c from task 3 & 5 (if you completed task 5, just
   submit that, as that shows you also completed task 3)